What is Decision Support?

 In the case of a bulk product supply chain, for instance, a whole of system model would include mines, rail, port, shipping, stockpiling, process plants, stacking and reclaiming.
 By assessing the total system capacity, better decisions about the management of silos and sub-system interfaces can be made.

 When used as part of a Decision Support System, simulation can explicitly model the effects of maintenance and breakdowns on business operations.

 Various maintenance schedules can be assessed to determine the best outcomes for total system capacity.
 Additionally, the random nature of breakdowns may be assessed by running multiple models with different random outcomes.

 Simulation modelling provides an effective way to asses variations in process rates and activity timing.
 Variations may occur for a number of reasons, including fluctuating seasonal demand and constantly varying process flow rates.

-Human factors are important considerations in any Decision Support Solution.
+Human factors are important considerations in any Decision Support System.
 To help take fatigue and the limits of safe activity into consideration, we will often incorporate our proprietary software, FAID, within the solution.